When dealing with scatter diagrams, the questions in a GCSE paper follow a structure that is usually the same every year.

 When you are drawing a line of best fit, we draw a straight line through the points and use this to read values.

-The problem here is we don't actually know what happens outside the points we are given.
+The problem here is that we don't actually know what happens outside the points we are given.
 How do we know that the graph doesn't take a sudden upwards turn?
-How do we know it doesn't flatten out? or turn downwards?
+How do we know that it doesn't flatten out?

 Because of this, we have to be very wary of using extrapolated values.